-Dyer Style 3 Harp Guitar
+Dyer Style 3 Harp Guitar & "backwards" Harp Mandolin

-A super-rare Larson Brothers in fantastic condition!
+An ultra-rare Larson Brothers harp set in fantastic condition!

 This may be the first time I've ever seen one of these offered for sale.
 Larson Brothers collectors and Dyer fans, take note!
 This is Bob Hartman's personal instrument, which he finally obtained after a couple decades of searching.
 He probably got the nicest example surviving.
 I won't go quite as far as saying that this is "a once in a lifetime opportunity," but...well - you do not want to pass this one up!